pandagardenio/frontend-course/sessions/assignment/readme.md

 ## Assignment data

 ### Forming the groups
-This assignment is meant to be done in groups of 3-4 people
+This assignment is meant to be done in groups (use your regular work groups)

 ### Delivery
-Please fork the repo MISSING_REPO_URL and commit all the changes to the main branch in your repo's fork.
-When finished, send the link to the repo via Slack/email.
+I'm setting a GitHub Classroom, more info on this on Friday the 25th

 ### Due date
 Please submit your assignment by Thursday the 10th of March